Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 Examples include:

 If you were to launch an AI feature today, would you choose on-device or cloud inference for your users?
 And what would be the reason?
-Actually, the optimal way is a hybrid one, which means that privacy-sensitive operations are done on the device, and the heavier workflows are handled in the cloud.
+Actually, the optimal way is a hybrid one, where privacy-sensitive operations run on-device while heavier workflows are managed through AI Gateway solutions that route inference, enforce policies, and coordinate cloud execution.
 In this way, enterprises can balance performance, cost, and security while fully leveraging the flexibility offered by Small Language Models.

 Businesses are using Small Language Models more and more to perform tasks that require handling of sensitive, real-time, or regulated data.
 Although their capability to be run on-device or in a private infrastructure limits the external exposure, a robust governance structure is still indispensable.
 A well-defined governance framework is instrumental in making certain that SLMs are functioning securely, reliably, and adhering to requirements of regulatory standards like GDPR, HIPAA, and SOC 2.